Our staff is built to teach each student individually, to develop the skills they need to thrive in mathematics, and to foster a love of learning.

 Q: What's the deal with Geometry?

-Cameron joined the Mathnasium team in August of 2024.
-Cameron graduated Kalamazoo Central High School in 2022, and is currently attending Michigan State University, pursuing a bachelor's degree in mathematics.
-Cameron enjoys playing hockey and ice skating.
+Owen joined the Mathnasium team in July of 2025.
+He graduated Tualatin High School in 2022, and is currently attending Michigan State University, pursuing a bachelor's degree in linguistics.
+Owen enjoys reading, playing video games, and playing board games.
+While in high school, Owen participated in the Oregon All State wind ensemble.
+Owen is motivated by the quote:

 Q: What kind of math do you find most fun (or most challenging)?